Elizabeth K. Horst: Early life and education

 Elizabeth Horst graduated with a Bachelor of Arts in history and German from the University of Kansas, and with a Master of Arts in modern German history from the University of North Carolina at Chapel Hill.
 She served as a volunteer for the Peace Corps in Niger.

 Career

-Horst came from U.S. Embassy Berlin, where she was Minister Counselor for Public Diplomacy for Mission Germany and a member of the Senior Foreign Service.
-Previously, Elizabeth served as SCA’s Director of the Security, Transnational Affairs and Assistance (STA) Office.
+Horst was Minister Counselor for Public Diplomacy for Mission Germany at the U.S. Embassy Berlin.

 Horst served as the Deputy Economic Counselor in Kyiv, Ukraine.
 She led the interagency task forces of the United States' embassy in Ukraine during the annexation of Crimea by Russia and the 2014 Ukrainian revolution.

-On July 29, 2018, she replaced James D. Melville Jr. as the United States' Chargé d'affaires ad interim to Estonia.
+James D. Melville Jr. as the United States' Chargé d'affaires ad interim to Estonia by Horst on July 29, 2018.
 She served until her replacement by Brian R. Roraff on August 2, 2019.

+Imran Khan claimed that Donald Lu was responsible for the vote of no confidence that removed him as Prime Minister of Pakistan in April 2022.
+In 2023, Horst stated that the accusations against Lu was false.

-In February 2024, U.S. President Joe Biden nominated Horst to serve as ambassador to Sri Lanka.
+In February 2024, President Joe Biden nominated Horst to serve as ambassador to Sri Lanka.
+The Senate Foreign Relations Committee held hearings on the Horst nomination to serve as ambassador to Sri Lanka on May 9.
+The nomination was not confirmed and was returned to the president in January 2025 without confirmation.
+She was made the U.S. chargé d'affaires to Pakistan on July 24, 2025.

+Personal life

+Horst married Jason P. Gresh.
+She can speak German, Russian, French and Hausa.